 - Wound infection

 - Damage to internal organs and blood vessels during surgery

-- Unwanted air in the chest cavity
+- Unwanted air in the chest outside of the lungs

 - Bulging of nearby internal organs into the incision (hernia)

 - Leakage of urine into the belly (after partial nephrectomy)

 For more about surgery to treat cancer, see our document Understanding Cancer Surgery: A Guide for Patients and Families.